Papers : 1709 - 1841.

 An introduction to the Papers has been microfilmed on the first reel.
 Targets containing inclusive dates have been inserted at the beginning of each section.

-A combined microfilm shelf list and table of contents has been created by the author of the Loyalist Collection Inventory.
-This finding aid is available in print with the Loyalist Collection Finding Aids and electronically.
+A combined microfilm shelf list and table of contents is available in print and as a PDF.

 Digital copy available through the Massachusetts Historical Society.